-- 6. Check hydraulic fluid level in tank located on the left side.
-Remove cap and add SAE 10W-40 API Service SG motor oil if necessary.
-Fluid level should be about 4" (102mm) from the top of the fill tube when cold. - 7.
-Check the rear axle fill plug located on the back side of the differential housing.
+- Check hydraulic fluid level in tank located on the left side.
+Remove cap and add SAE 10W-40 API Service SJ or higher motor oil if necessary.
+Fluid level should be about 2 to 21/2" (5 to 6.4 cm) from top of tank when cold. - Check the rear axle fill plug located on the back side of the differential housing.
 This should be filled with SAE 80W-90 Gear Lube API Service GL-5, GL-4 so that the level is even or a little below the bottom of the fill hole. - 8.
 Machine should be greased before starting. refer to Spray Star 3000 Parts/Service Manual for location. - 9.
 Attach the Spray Boom to the rear of the sprayer, in accordance with instructions in the Spray Star 3000 Parts/Service Manual if not already installed.
 The nozzles must be the correct distance above the turf as described in Spraying Procedure of this manual.
 The spray boom must operate properly and the outer sections must break away safely if an object is struck by them, they must then return to normal operation position. - 10.
 Be sure to double check boom heights, nozzle spacing and displacement before spraying. - 11.
+Machine is shipped with windshield washer fluid in spray system to prevent freezing.
+Flush system completely with clear water. - 12.
 Fill tank with water and retighten the eight bolts on metal bands, used to hold the tank in place.
-Do NOT over tighten bolts tank may collapse - 12.
+Do NOT over tighten bolts, tank may collapse. - 13.
 Read operating instructions before starting.